Salt River Project Donates Solar Systems to 3 Valley Nonprofit Organizations

 “This novel donation will have a great impact for our organization,” said Hughes.
 “We will be able to redirect funds to provide essential services like basic needs, case management, children’s services, employment services, and so much more.
 It’s innovation with a heart.”

-SRP has chosen three Valley nonprofit organizations – A New Leaf: La Mesita Family Homeless Shelter & Donation Center, Arizona Humane Society and Arizona Agriculture and Equine Center (AAEC) – to receive solar systems that will generate green, emission-free energy provided by the SRP Solar for Nonprofits program.
+SRP has chosen three Valley nonprofit organizations – A New Leaf: La Mesita Family Homeless Shelter & Donation Center, Arizona Humane Society and Arizona Agribusiness and Equine Center (AAEC) – to receive solar systems that will generate green, emission-free energy provided by the SRP Solar for Nonprofits program.
 Since 2007, the program has completed 49 solar system installations that have collectively helped nonprofits save more than $600,000 while providing green, emission-free energy for their buildings.

 “This is a great partnership with our customers who contribute to the program, and an impactful way to invest in green energy while helping nonprofit agencies direct more funds to the communities they serve,” said Dan Dreiling, SRP director of Customer Programs.
 “The program supports our commitment to investing in Arizona-produced, solar energy projects that also benefit the nonprofit arena.”